 HRIS (Systems) Administrator

-Will usually report to a Systems Manager or Head of IT and play a key role in the day to day running of the system.
+Will usually report to a Systems Manager or Head of IT and play a key role in the day-to-day running of the system.
 An HRIS manager will look into further development of the systems.
-The Systems Administrator is responsible for not only technical aspects of the system but keeping the users happy.
+The Systems Administrator is responsible for not only the technical aspects of the system but keeping the users happy.
 Along with any “back end” work they do, they will usually be the face of the system to other employees.
 They will answer any queries they have, resetting password, troubleshooting, reporting.
 Sometimes even getting involved with config and development too.
 From the Poll to my LinkedIn connections, 27% of people voted that Systems Administrators are one the hardest skill sets to find.
-Usually the combination of both technical and customer facing can be difficult.
+Usually, the combination of both technical and customer-facing can be difficult.

 HRIS (Systems) Analyst

 Will usually report to a systems manager or head of IT and their key role will usually be analytics/MI within the system and usually have a wealth of reporting knowledge.
 Their role is to maintain the system and analyse data to use the system to its greatest capability.
 From experience, finding a combination of analytics experience and specific systems and reporting tool experience can prove difficult.
 Usually, someone who has worked as a systems admin but has taken a shine towards data analytics falls into these positions.
 Some companies (usually smaller) have a combination of a systems administrator and analyst wrapped into one but again this makes them increasingly hard to search for.
 Also, 27% of the market voted these were the hardest skillsets to find.